viperproject/gobra-book/src/termination.md

 This time we introduce an implementation error:
 `low` is updated as `low = mid` instead of `low = mid + 1`.
 `BinarySearchArr` could loop forever, for example for `BinarySearchArr([7]int{0, 1, 1, 2, 3, 5, 8}, 8)`.
+For readability we only kept the specification relevant for termination checking.
 Without `decreases` the function would still verify since only partial correctness is checked.
 <!--
 For example for `N=3`, `BinarySearchArr([N]int{1, 2, 3}, 2)` does not terminate.